Leopard Geckos can be easy animals to take care of, but like with all pets, you have to reserve time for them.

 Some do feed crickets, but they can escape in your home and keep you up with their singing at night.
 If you prefer giving them a diet of mealworms as most breeders do, then that is fine.

 Remember that when a gecko is new to your home, he is going to be stressed.
 It can actually take several weeks for a few months for him or her to get back to eating.
 It’s advised you have minimum contact with the gecko, until he or she feels secure enough to eat.
 These are desert creatures and they carry reserves of food in their tails, so they are ok.
+Often, they will drink their water and eat the calcium before they start eating the worms in a new home.
 They will not starve.
 Just give them their space until they settle in, and you notice the food being eaten.